samsquire/ideas4/README.md

  D.submit(item)
 ```

-# 135. Coordination decision portfolio and time allocation portfolio and recursive dividends
+# 135. Recursife Coordinations and decision portfolios and time allocation portfolio and recursive dividends

 There's 8 billion people on the planet.
-There's a solution through multidimensional space that provides profit for a large enough group of people through recursive effect.
+There's a solution through multidimensional space that provides profit or benefit for a large enough group of people through recursive effect.

 There's a win-win solution.
-Money raised throug work is spent in the economy and ripples out to other people.
+Money raised through work is spent in the economy and ripples out to other people.

 Imagine an information system that was also a constraint solving system and scheduler.

-For maximum effect and return, if multiple individuals coordinates and did not see their work as being isolated, they could multiply their effects with other people doing the same thing.
+For maximum effect and return, if multiple individuals coordinations and did not see their work as being isolated, they could multiply their effects with other people doing the same thing.

+Imagine a system or social network where everyone announces what they are doing.

+People reply with how they could see that work solve their problems.

+The author decides to fulfil a coordination, the coordination is added to both of their portfolios.

 Think W3C, ISO, WHATWG and every consortium and committee suffers from.